What is “Perverting the Course of Justice” & “Failure to Provide Information”?

 - Interfering with the process of a trial

-What is not classified as perverting the course of justice?
+What rights do you have if accused of perverting the course of justice?

 If you are accused of perverting the course of justice you are within your rights to: